 At run time, job templates can accept parameter variables that you define for a host.
 Note that only the parameters visible on the Parameters tab at the host's edit page can be used as input parameters for job templates.
+If you do not want your Ansible job template to accept parameter variables at run time, in the Satellite web UI, navigate to Administer > Settings and click the Ansible tab.
+In the Top level Ansible variables row, change the Value parameter to No.

-12.22.
+12.15.
 EXECUTING A REMOTE JOB